Naama Goren-Inbar: Early life and education

 Naama Goren-Inbar was born in Jerusalem in 1948 to Rachel and Yaakov Goren (author).
 After completing her military service, she began studying toward her first degree in archaeology at the Institute of Archaeology, The Hebrew University of Jerusalem, where she also earned her MA and PhD (1981).
 Goren-Inbar's PhD dissertation (supervised by Professor Ofer Bar-Yosef) was dedicated to the study of the lithic assemblage of the Acheulian site of ‘Ubeiydia.
 She completed a post-doctoral fellowship at the University of California, Berkeley under Professor Glynn Isaac.
 In 1984, Goren-Inbar began teaching at the Hebrew University of Jerusalem.
 She was appointed associate professor in 1992 and full professor in 1997.
-From 2002-2005, she served as the head of the university's Institute of Archaeology.
+From 2002 to 2005, she served as the head of the university's Institute of Archaeology.

 Scientific contributions

 Early in her career, Goren-Inbar participated in excavations at the Lower Paleolithic site of ‘Ubeiydia in the Jordan Valley (the oldest site in Israel), at prehistoric sites in the northern Sinai Desert, at Hayonim Cave in the Galilee, as well as in ethnographic surveys in the southern Sinai Peninsula.

-In the late 1970s, Goren-Inbar excavated the Acheulian site of HaLashon near Kibbutz Kfar Menahem.
+In the late 1970s, Goren-Inbar excavated the Acheulian site of HaLashon near Kfar Menahem.
 During 1981-1982, she excavated the Acheulian site of Berekhat Ram in the Northern Golan Heights.
 The archaeological layer of the site, discovered by D. Ben Ami, is stratified between two basalt flows.
 The lower flow is dated by the Argon/Argon method to 800,000 years before present.
 The upper flow, sealing the archaeological layer from above, is dated to 233,000 years before present, setting a minimum age for the layers.
 When excavating, Goren-Inbar exposed the Venus of Berekhat Ram, a tuff pebble figurine of a woman, considered the earliest symbolic representation (art) in human history.

 From 1982 to 1985, Goren-Inbar directed the excavation of the Middle Paleolithic site of Quneitra, located in the Northern Golan Heights near the Israeli-Syrian ceasefire line.
 Excavation at the site, dated to the final stage of the Middle Paleolithic, c.
 55,000 before present, exposed a rich lithic assemblage accompanied by a wealth of animal bones including giant bovids.
 A notable find is a flint cobble on which a pattern of concentric circles was carved, one of the earliest and rarest examples for Middle Paleolithic art in the Levant.